Three-Week Food Itinerary for New Zealand

 Take a look at the 7 Foodie Experiences in Palmerston North for information on all these experiences and their locations.

 Accommodations in Palmerston North with the Best Restaurants, Meals & Breakfasts

 - Distinction Coachman Hotel

 - Aspree Motor Inn

-For more information on our top recommendations, see the 10 Best Accommodations in Palmerston North for Foodies.
+For more information on our top recommendations, see the 20 Best Hotels & Places to Stay in Palmerston North.

 Day 12 – Palmerston North to Wellington